LinkTheCoder/LinkTheCoder/README.md

 - 🐧 A job hunting Front-End Developer.
 I like to code and design websites, apps & create PC games.
 I'm also a digital artist.

 - 👨🏻‍💻 Trying to keep up with the endless new tools.
-Like React, Next, Tailwind CSS, PWA, TWA, Native PWA & Firebase etc for websites & apps.
+Like Next, React, Tailwind CSS, PWA, TWA, Native PWA etc.

-- 🖥️ Also tinkering with Node.js, Discord bots.
+- 💾 Also tinkering with databases like Firebase & Postgres.

+- 💽 Studying a bit of backend servers Next or Node.js

+- 🛜 Looking at basic of Devops as well learning about github actions, docker, self-hosting etc.

+- 🌐 Fediverse fan.

 - 🎮 Creator of the mystery PC game: [**BEAST CRIMES**](https://www.beastcrimes.com/)